Cuenca, Ecuador: What to pack, what to wear, and when to go [2023]

 January

-If you visit Cuenca during January, you may find that it is mild.
+If you visit Cuenca during January, you will probably find that it is mild.
 Temperatures tend to hover around the high 60s F (low 20s C) during the day, while at night they can dip into the low 50s F (single digits C).
-In terms of precipitation, you can expect it to rain occasionally.
+In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: